MikeHeiber/Ising_OPV/README.md

 #### Software API

 While this tool is designed to be primarily controlled through the parameter file, API documentation for the Ising_OPV package can be viewed [here](https://mikeheiber.github.io/Ising_OPV/) to enable code developers to utilize Ising_OPV functionality as part of a larger or customized software tool.
+This software package is written in modern object oriented C++ and can be readily modified by other developers.

 ## Citing this Work